arm61/pylj/docs/source/viewers.md

 - `Phase`: positions, total energy, mean squared displacement and the radial distribution function
 - `Scattering`: positions, the radial distribution function, mean squared displacement and the scattering profile

 The `MaxBolt`, `Interactions`, `Phase` and `Scattering` viewers plot quantities that only a molecular dynamics run records, and refuse a Monte Carlo simulation before they build their figure, naming themselves in the error.
-Every viewer takes the `MDSimulation` or `MCSimulation`, an optional `size` of `'small'`, `'medium'` or `'large'`, and an optional `diameter` to draw the particles at, in Angstrom; `CellPlus` also takes the axis labels of its custom plot.
+Every viewer takes the `MDSimulation` or `MCSimulation`, an optional `size` of `'small'`, `'medium'` or `'large'`, and an optional `diameter` to draw the particles at, in Angstrom; `CellPlus` takes the axis labels of its custom plot as well, and its `update(simulation, xdata, ydata)` takes the data to draw.
 Every viewer has an `average()` method that replaces the latest curve with the mean of every update so far; it raises `ValueError` unless one of the viewer's panes keeps a history, which the radial distribution function and scattering panes do.
 Full details are in the {doc}`sample` module documentation.

 The viewers use the inline matplotlib backend.
 Start notebooks with `%matplotlib inline`.

 ## Panes

 A viewer is a grid of panes.
 A pane draws one quantity into one matplotlib axes and has two methods: `setup(ax, simulation)` creates the line and labels once, and `update(ax, simulation)` pushes the current state of the simulation into that line.
+A pane whose curve can be averaged sets `keeps_history = True` and overrides `average(ax)`; the radial distribution function pane is the model to copy.
 The panes that exist are `CellPane`, `EnergyPane`, `TemperaturePane`, `PressurePane`, `MSDPane`, `RDFPane`, `ScatteringPane`, `MaxwellBoltzmannPane` and `CustomPane`.

 Panes that plot a quantity against time read it from the sample arrays on the simulation, which `sample()` fills.
 Each call records the current step in `samples.step`, so a loop may sample as often or as rarely as it likes.
 A molecular dynamics pane plots against `samples.step` times the timestep; a Monte Carlo pane plots against the step, since a Monte Carlo simulation has no timestep.
-The radial distribution function pane shows its axes in metres. `step()` advances the step count.
+The radial distribution function pane shows its distance axis in metres.

 ## Building your own viewer